 We sampled some of the delicious gluten free cakes and tortes available at Kurkonditorei Oberlaa in Vienna, they have several varieties.
 Such as the Hollander cake – a crisp meringue base, which a chocolate mousse centre rolled in flaked almonds, then topped with soft meringue and there’s a delicate orange flavor to it all.
 They do a rich gluten free chocolate torte and many other choices for coeliacs too.
 The menu is clearly marked and all cakes come on their own little bases or with plastic on the sides, which lowers the cross-contamination risk.
 Note they do sell normal cakes here too.

 This historic cafe has a literary past, as a popular meeting spot for writers in the 19th century.
-These days, this institutions offers a couple of delicious gluten free cake options, including a chocolate mousse cake with an almond flour sponge.
+These days, this institutions offers a few delicious gluten free cake options, including a chocolate mousse cake with an almond flour sponge.
+The gluten free options are marked on the menu.

 Another tourist cafe hub that offers a couple of gluten free cake varieties.